izetex/web3-eth/README.md

 This Ruby Gem is used to connect and communicate with Ethereum node ( geth, parity, etc), having RPC interface.
 Also it has support to call Etherscan API.

+What you can do using this GEM:

+  - use Web3 eth interface methods to read blocks, transactions
+  - query Etherscan to get ABI for validated contracts
+  - parse transaction method calls according to ABI
+  - parse transaction logs according to ABI
+  - parse contract creation arguments accroding to ABI
+  - list internal transaction using parity extended trace JSONRPC API

 ## Installation

 Add this line to your application's Gemfile: